omarvlcst/bootcamp2024_iacu/cuda/README.md

 ```
 !apt-get -y install cuda-12-2
 ```
 changing the ending of this command to "cuda-x-y" according to the number "x" of your version and "y" its subversion.
-For 15.4, the latest version available in July, 2024, you should run for example, the instructions for installing the version 15.4 in the step number #10 and then run in a new cell the command "!apt-get -y install cuda-15-4".
+For 15.4, the latest version available in July 2024, you should run for example, the instructions for installing the version 15.4 in the step number #10 and then run in a new cell the command "!apt-get -y install cuda-15-4".

 12. We should wait in steps #9 - #11 for each line of commands to be run in its cell.
 After this, we should be able to see the following after running the command:
 ```